 Swedish meatballs, or köttbullar, are arguably the most comforting of all meatballs.
 These days, the dish is pretty much synonymous with IKEA.
 Who among us has not leveraged a trayful of those warmly spiced meatballs to get from the SÖDERHAMN sectionals to the HILDEGUN kitchen towels and out the other side of the Scandinavian-modern maze?

-All that aside, nothing beats old-school homemade meatballs, so we cooked some up for our 70th anniversary.
-While developing the recipe, we were a little surprised to learn that these meatballs were not actually born in Scandinavia: according to a 2018 Tweet from Sweden, the gravy-smothered köttbullar can be traced back to the Ottoman Empire, or modern-day Turkey, where meatballs are called köfte.
+All that aside, nothing beats old-school homemade meatballs, so we cooked some up for fall.
+While developing the recipe, we were a little surprised to learn that these meatballs were not actually born in Scandinavia: according to a 2018 tweet from Sweden, the gravy-smothered köttbullar can be traced back to the Ottoman Empire, or modern-day Turkey, where meatballs are called köfte.

 How did a Turkish dish wind up in Scandinavia?
 There is some debate among historians, but the predominant story is that in 1707, Swedish King Charles XII made the bold decision to invade Russia.
 His campaign failed miserably (as with many invasions of Russia throughout history … *cough, cough* Napoleon), culminating in defeat at the 1709 Battle of Poltava.
 Having lost a third of his infantry and a lot of Sweden’s resources, Charles fled to the Ottoman Empire, where he grew to love a köfte dish similar to modern Swedish meatballs.
 After five years in exile, he returned home — with the meatballs.
 Today, they are considered the national dish of Sweden.